PVUL/signature-based-minting/README.md

   metadata: {
     name: nftName as string,
     image: imagePath as string,
-    description: "An awesome animal NFT",
+    description: 'An awesome animal NFT',
     properties: {
       // Add any properties you want to store on the NFT },